ShimizuTheLotus/ShimizuToolkit.HotkeyWinUI/README.md

 ## Why ShimizuToolkit.HotkeyWinUI?

-- It could work on different CPU, x86, x64 and maybe AMD64.
+- It could work on different CPU, x86, x64 and AMD64 CPU, designed for WinUI platform.
 - It could distinguish left and right modifiers, which can give you more choices on hotkeys.

 ## Usage